Douglas AmbroseBootblack Chair 1

 Douglas self-identifies as an Alpha slave, this has, helped him develop and maintain a focus on the bootblacking craft while furthering his love for boot and leather care.
 This focus on precision and detail fuels his own style of discovery, born of teaching moments with his mentor and fellow Bootblacks.
 One of those discoveries was “Bootblack Alchemy,” a process of mixing products to test their results.
 This practice allows him to be flexible and open to sometimes unexpected results, fueling a response that is rooted in the presence of the moment and experience.

 Vivian is a queer, Femme, poly, Bootblack from Oakland, CA. She is often seen bootblacking in rhinestones and pink and embraces being a high femme AND a bootblack.
 She has a passion for service and her community, and is the founder and producer of SF Bay Area Bootlab, a place for those who love bootblacking and those who want to learn to come together and share.

 Teagan The BootblackBootblack Coordinator

 Teagan is a Bootblack based out of Oakland, CA. The first time she shined a pair of shoes, it was under her father’s watchful eye as a child before church.
 However, these days her skills are being put to more ... salacious uses.
-Upon joining the leather community and discovering that taking care of leather was a 'thing,' she soon began exploring the eroticism surrounding leather care.
-She began to hone her craft starting with caring for the leathers of her close friends and lovers in 2013.
-She then decided to undertake more formal skills training in early 2015.
-Once she was working on her own, she began to develop an identity as a spiritual bootblack.
-She views herself as a healer.
-Mixing sage oil in with some of her products she seeks to purify both the leather and it’s owner during their time in her stand.
+Upon joining the leather community she soon discovered that taking care of leather was a 'thing.’
+She began to hone her craft starting by caring for the leathers of her close friends and lovers in 2013 and then decided to undertake more formal mentorship in early 2015.
+She identifies as a spiritual bootblack.
+She views herself as a healer, seeking to purify both the leather and it’s owner during their time in her stand.

 On Wednesdays she wears Wescos.